Final Report Analysis

-In the Royal Commission into National Natural Disaster Arrangement’s final report, the vital role of emergency and recovery volunteers was recognised.
-The report includes 80 recommendations for consideration by the Commonwealth, state and territory governments and ‘observations’ offering ‘key insights’.
+The Report includes 80 recommendations for consideration by the Commonwealth, state and territory governments and ‘observations’ offering ‘key insights’.
 On 13 November, the Commonwealth Government responded to the report stating its intention to support every recommendation for which it is responsible.

 Key recommendations that impact volunteers include: